About the Master’s in Information Systems Management Program

 Program Learning Outcomes

 Graduates of the M.S.
-Information Systems, program will be able to:
+Information Systems Management program will be able to:

-- Apply advanced information systems tools, techniques and methodologies to organizational problems.
+- Apply advanced information systems tools, techniques and methodologies to solve and prevent problems in health care organizations.

 - Incorporate ethical principles into business strategies and project management.

-- Identify organizational strategic advantages within an organization’s information systems/IT function.
+- Identify future strategic initiatives for a health care organization’s information systems/IT function.

 TAKE THE NEXT STEP TOWARD SUCCESS